 New Healthy Habits for 2016

-Five healthy habits you can bring into your new year to support you in creating the life you want.
+Five healthy habits to bring into a new year and support you in creating the life you want.

-2. Be more Mindful: Regardless of what you are doing, take the extra time and effort to be more mindful.
+Regardless of what you are doing, take the extra time and effort to be more mindful.
 It starts with becoming present to what is and what isn't.
 For example, as you move into 2016, take a moment and observe what your existing habits are.
 We all have them.
-The things we do day in and day out that, overtime, begin to mold and shape us.
+The things we do day in and day out that, over time, begin to mold and shape us.
 If we can be mindful of what they are -which ones align with who we want to be and which ones should be left behind- we can then start to tap into our power.

-4. Practice Gratitude: This habit is so simple to do, and it doesn't cost a thing.
+This habit is so simple to do, and it doesn't cost a thing.
 You can do it anywhere at any time, and its vibration will only bring you more abundance and happiness.
 As you turn up your mindfulness from that space, you can begin to acknowledge all the things you have to be thankful for.
-Start with something simple like your breathe, heart beat, limbs, health, eyes, or nose to name a few, and begin to experience the miracle that each one of those things is.
+Start with something simple like your breath, heartbeat, limbs, health, eyes, or nose to name a few, and begin to experience the miracle that each one of those things is.
 Practicing gratitude will create a shift from a mindset of scarcity to abundance.

 Let's return to the example again from tip #2 that concerned weight loss and finances.
 If we can find gratitude for the food that we eat and take the time to become present when eating it, in turn, we may be more inspired to make better choices in foods that will serve the highest levels of health for our bodies.
 By finding gratitude for our current career and financial situation rather than focusing on what is lacking, we can concentrate on all the abundance.
 When you begin to make choices from a place of gratitude, you allow the continuous flow of more opportunity and good fortune your way.